 The rise of celebrity and social media culture has formed a dangerous trend of beauty and health hacks.
 Rumours about natural remedies with the potential to cure women’s health problems, such as vaginal dryness, have been circulating in recent years.
 But is there actually any truth to them?

-Reduced oestrogen hormone levels are the primary cause of vaginal dryness–also known as atrophic vaginitis – and is often triggered by menopause, childbirth, depression and more.
+Reduced estrogen hormone levels are the primary cause of vaginal dryness – also known as atrophic vaginitis – and are often triggered by menopause, childbirth, depression, and more.
 A decrease in vaginal lubrication can lead to burning and itching, which can be extremely irritating and uncomfortable.

-There are several doctor-recommended therapies to ease vaginal dryness, but people are still looking to natural fixes with endorsements from their favourite celebrities.
+There are several doctor-recommended therapies to ease vaginal dryness, but people are still looking for natural fixes with endorsements from their favorite celebrities.